This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Viral Skin Conditions

-Viral skin conditions occur when there is an infection inside the body that presents as lesions or color changes in the skin.[1]
+Viral skin conditions occur when an infection inside the body presents as lesions or rashes on the skin.
 These can often be contagious but are also typically self-limiting.

 Avoiding close contact with others and good handwashing while experiencing a viral rash will help reduce the risk of spreading the infection to others.